atbcb/usab-uswds/_research/human-measures-mobility-aids/anthropometry.md

 title: Anthropometry for Persons with Disabilities Needs for the 21st Century
 order-number: 0
 research-title: Anthropometry for Persons with Disabilities Needs for the 21st Century
-Status: Completed
+status: completed
-Year-Completed: 1997
+year-completed: 1997
-Topic: Anthropometry for Persons with Disabilities Needs for the 21st Century
+topic: Anthropometry for Persons with Disabilities Needs for the 21st Century
 ---

 **August 22, 1997**